Subhadeep Datta logo

 🧭 Best Practices for Debouncing Search

-• 💬 Show loading states — helps users know something's happening.
+• Show loading states to help users know something's happening.

-• 🔄 Combine with caching — avoid fetching the same results repeatedly.
+• Combine with caching to avoid fetching the same results repeatedly.

 🎯 Conclusion